(click to jump to Competition Rules at the bottom)

 RULES for submitting a record & Competition Rules

-(there is a link at the top of this page to the PayPal website
+(there are links at the top of this page to the PayPal and Venmo websites

 remember to use the "friends" option instead of the "business" option, to avoid fees.)

 In the "Country" column, note if the POPS/SOS/JOS... number is from USA/Germany/Italy....

 Double check the spelling of the jumpers and type their names if you are able, so I get them correct for the certificates.

 Check out the Records Form video on the HELP page

 if you need help filling out the form.

 Records eligibility information about POPS/SOS/JOS/JOES/JONS and TBM (Tiny Broadwick Memorial Women) records.

 This program was voluntarily created and administered by Len Zak, POPS 460, in 1990.
 Since then, there have been over 4,200 Record Certificates earned and awarded.

 Who is eligible to participate in record jumps?